php-dev-br/laravel-doc-pt-br/mocking.md

 <a name="mail-fake"></a>
 ## Mail Fake

 You may use the `Mail` facade's `fake` method to prevent mail from being sent.
-You may then assert that [mailables](mail.md) were sent to users and even inspect the data they received.
+You may then assert that [mailables](/docs/{{version}}/mail) were sent to users and even inspect the data they received.
 When using fakes, assertions are made after the code under test is executed:

     <?php

     namespace Tests\Feature;

+    use Tests\TestCase;
     use App\Mail\OrderShipped;
+    use Illuminate\Support\Facades\Mail;
     use Illuminate\Foundation\Testing\RefreshDatabase;
     use Illuminate\Foundation\Testing\WithoutMiddleware;
-    use Illuminate\Support\Facades\Mail;
-    use Tests\TestCase;

     class ExampleTest extends TestCase
     {